lee-lindley/html_email/README.md

 Although object attributes cannot be made private, you have no need for them.
 The object interface is through the methods.

+The type is marked as NOT FINAL so that you can derive a subtype from it.
+Possible uses involve adding methods for local conventions, such as a signature block, and perhaps overriding or supplementing methods with localized html conventions.

 It is recommended that you edit [install.sql](#installsql) before deploying to set suitable values for *smtp_server*, *reply_to* and *from_email_addr* define variables.
 The DEFAULT values on the constructor parameters below are those currently defined in "install.sql".